core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -11 to -12 ## {#sec-11-12}

-* Clarifications about processing of notifications.
+* Clarifications about processing of responses and notifications.

 * Updated derivation of pairwise keys, with more security considerations.